stephband/fn/README.md

     Fn.stringTypeOf('{}');                  // 'json'
     Fn.stringTypeOf('...');                 // 'string'

-## Functor(fn)
+## Fn(fn)

-Functor is a wrapper for a function that returns a value - in other words, it is an IO Functor.
-Functor has fantasy-land compliant methods for Functor, Applicative and Monad.
-Values can be extracted at the end of the chain with `.shift()`.
+Fn creates a wrapper for a function that returns a value - in other words, it creates an IO Functor.
+The functor has fantasy-land compliant methods for Functor, Applicative and Monad.
+Values can be extracted from a functor with `.shift()`:

     var f = Functor(function() { return 6; })